 Over two million people are in prison in the US and often when they are denied contact with a loved one, it is because a letter sent to them was rejected.
 This most often happens when someone sends a letter or card to an inmate without first understanding the mail policies of the facility.
 Something as small as glitter or stickers on a card can cause it to be rejected and returned to the sender.

-The mail policies at Pelican Bay State Prison are very rigid.
+The mail policies at very rigid.
 It's somewhat difficult to find information online that gives specific descriptions of what is and is not allowed.
 This DoNotPay guide can help you learn how to contact an inmate at Pelican Bay State Prison and offers a safer alternative to trying to send a letter on your own.

 About Pelican Bay State Prison

 Pelican Bay State Prison is a men's supermax prison in Crescent City, California that opened in 1989 to house a growing number of maximum-security inmates.
 It is the only supermax facility in California and houses some of California's most serious offenders in a secure, safe, and disciplined setting.